mymindishazel/Ravys-unified-discord-ruleset/README.md

 You should keep anything that happens inside the community or limited group of conversation participants private to said community or conversation participants.
 You shall not produce unauthorized records of any conversation.
 On the other hand, you shall not post any confidential or private information regarding a user, group, community, or other entity without their explicit or strongly implied agreement.

 **(viii) Hateful content**
-You must refrain from sharing content whose purpose it is to negatively shock, insult, belittle, or spread hate towards a person or an endangered minority of people.
+You must refrain from sharing content whose purpose it is to negatively shock, insult, belittle, or spread hate toward a specific person or a group of people.

 **(ix) Harmful content**
-You must not, in any situation, at any point in time, under any condition, post content that promotes, glorifies, or justifies rape, sexual harassment, gore, abuse, self-harm, or suicide or could be interpreted as such.
-Further, you must not make any threats whatsoever to any user, especially not of the aforementioned topics.
+**a.** You must not, in any situation, at any point in time, under any condition, post content that promotes, glorifies, or justifies rape, sexual harassment, gore, abuse, self-harm, or suicide or could easily be interpreted as such.
+**b.** Further, you must not make any threats whatsoever to any user, especially not of the aforementioned topics.

 ## IV.
 Operational Guidelines